nipunasudha/CubensisConnect/README.md

 - `{ tokens: 1, assetId: "DCC" }`
 - `{ coins: 100000000, assetId: "DCC" }`;

-In both messages, the same price of 1 WAVES is indicated.
+In both messages, the same price of 1 DCC is indicated.
 You can easily convert `coins`into `tokens`and back, if you know in what asset the price is indicated, and you have received its precision `tokens = coins / (10 ** precision)` \
 If the field contains other types than MoneyLike, for instance, string/MoneyLike , the sum is indicated as a number in  `coins`.

 ---